sergluna/continued-learning/README.md

 # continued-learning
-This repository is where I am adding miscellaneous work and practice projects.
+This repository is where I am adding practice work and practice projects.